DanishFaraaz/danishfaraaz.github.io/_projects/quadrotor-control.md

 links:
   - title: Github
     url: https://github.com/DanishFaraaz/Control-Stability-Planar-Quadrotor
-caption: Matlab simulation of over control
+caption: Matlab simulation of hover control
 description: >
     Completed for the final project submission of MAE 506 - Advanced System Dynamics and Control for my Fall 2019 term at ASU.
 Stabilized a quadrotor model with different controllers namely - LQR, closed-loop feedback, observer-based feedback and PID.
 Non-linear dynamic equations were converted to state-space form and linearized about hover conditions.
 accent_color: '#4fb1ba'